NREL/HPC/languages/julia/how-to-guides/install-HSL-and-Ipopt.md

 We will use a COIN-OR repo for building the library.
 It is [ThirdParty-HSL](https://github.com/coin-or-tools/ThirdParty-HSL).

-1. clone (or download) the [ThirdParty-HSL](https://github.com/coin-or-tools/ThirdParty-HSL) repo
+1. Clone (or download) the [ThirdParty-HSL](https://github.com/coin-or-tools/ThirdParty-HSL) repo.
+If you download the repo you may have to change the permissions on the `coinbrew` *script* before using it: `chmod u+x coinbrew/coinbrew`
-2. cd into the directory
+2. `cd` into the directory
-3. copy to current directory and unpack the HSL source code
+3. Copy to current directory and unpack the HSL source code
-4. create a link called "coinhsl" that points to the HSL source code (or rename the directory)
+4. Create a link called "coinhsl" that points to the HSL source code (or rename the directory)
 5. `mkdir build && cd build` -- not necessary but recommended
 6. `../configure F77=gfortran-9 FC=gfortran-9 CC=gcc-9 --prefix="${MYAPPS}" --with-metis --with-metis-lflags="-L${METIS_LIBRARY} -lmetis" --with-metis-cflags="-I${METIS_HEADER}"` -- setup for building; "CC=", "F77=" and "FC=" say to use "gcc-9" as the C compiler and "gfortran-9" for the fortran and fortran 77 compilers, "--with-metis" says to use Metis in the build, "--with-metis-lflags" gives the linker the location and name of the metis library, "--with-metis-cflags" gives the compiler the location of the metis header "metis.h" and "--prefix=" says to install the library in "${MYAPPS}".
 7. `make && make install`